Selcuk05/election-erc20/README.md

 # election-erc20
-A decentralized application for elections using the ERC20 token protocol.<br>This is currently a project in development.
+A decentralized application for elections using the ERC20 token protocol.

 ## Table of contents
   - [Preview](#preview)